Prostate Cancer Statistics

 Prostate cancer statistics show that it is second only to skin cancer as the most common type of cancer to affect men in the United States.

-According to the latest estimates from the National Cancer Institute, the year 2011 will see an increase in the number of new cases of prostate cancer and deaths related to the disease: about 240,890 men will receive a diagnosis of prostate cancer, and about 33,720 men will die of the disease.
+According to the latest prostate cancer statistics from the National Cancer Institute, the year 2013 will see a slight decrease in the number of new cases of prostate cancer and deaths related to the disease: about 240,000 men will receive a diagnosis of prostate cancer, and about 33,000 men will die of the disease.

 Overall, about 17 percent, or one in six men will be diagnosed with prostate cancer during his lifetime.
 More than 2.5 million men in America are now living with a diagnosis of the disease.
-Prostate cancer is the second leading cause of cancer death among men in the United States, accounting for about 11 percent of cancer-related deaths in men.
+Prostate cancer statistics report that it is the second leading cause of cancer death among men in the United States, accounting for about 11 percent of cancer-related deaths in men.
 However, prostate cancer often progresses slowly and many men who have the disease die of other causes.

 In fact, the most recent research shows that the relative 5-year survival rate (percentage of patients who live at least 5 years after a cancer diagnosis) for all men with prostate cancer is nearly 100 percent.
 (Five-year relative survival rates compare the observed survival with that expected for people who do not have cancer.)
 The relative 10-year survival rate is 91 percent, while it is 76 percent for 15 years.
 Given the continuing improvements in screening, diagnosis, and treatment for prostate cancer, men who are diagnosed with prostate cancer today likely will have an even better prognosis than those who have been living with the disease.